Binaural Beats for Meditation

 • Alpha Waves (8-13 Hz): For Mindfulness & Focus.
 Alpha is the state of relaxed, present-moment awareness.
 It's perfect for mindfulness meditation, where the goal is to remain alert and focused on your breath or bodily sensations.
 An Alpha frequency can help you stay centered without drifting into sleep.

 • Theta Waves (4-8 Hz): For Deep Insight & Relaxation.
-Theta is associated with deep meditation, intuition, and the subconscious mind.
+Theta is associated with deep meditation, intuition, and subconscious mind.
 It's ideal for practices aimed at profound relaxation, visualization, or exploring deeper states of consciousness.

 How to Integrate Binaural Beats into Your Meditation